su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 - Reynolds number = 1E3
 - Reynolds length = 1.0 m

-These subsonic flow conditions will cause a detached flow about the airfoil, that exhibts a vortex street and is therefore periodic.
+These subsonic flow conditions cause a detached flow about the airfoil, that exhibts a vortex street and is therefore periodic.

 ### Mesh Description ###
 The computational domain consists of a grid of 14495 quadrilaterals, that sourrounds the NACA0012 airfoil.
 We note that this is a very coarse mesh, and should one wish to obtain more accurate solutions for comparison with results in the literature, finer grids should be used.